openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func addLast(element: T): LinkedListNode<T>
 ```

-Function: Adds an element at the tail position of the linked list and returns the node of this element.
+Function: Adds an element at the end of the linked list and returns the node of that element.

 Parameters: